University of California, Berkeley

 Faculty Mentor: Nara Milanich, History

 Derek Walker is a junior at Amherst College.
-He is a philosophy major thinking about pursuing his PhD in philosophy.
-Derek’s interests include the branches of ethics and logic; he is especially interested in legal philosophy and how it pertains to the historical concept of race.
-Originally from Sacramento, California, Derek is an avid basketball spectator who even plays a little in his free time.
+He is a Philosophy major who is considering graduate school.
+Derek’s interests include the branches of ethics and logic.
+He is especially interested in legal philosophy and how it pertains to the historical concept of race.
+Originally from Sacramento, California, Derek is an avid basketball spectator who also plays the sport in his free time.

 Research Project: “A Debate Concerning Racial Equality”